cwrc/tech_documentation/README.md

 ```

-##### Downloading Content Psuedocode: given a collection PID, authenticate and download a specified datastream from all items in the collection
+##### Downloading Content Pseudocode: given a collection PID, authenticate and download a specified datastream from all items in the collection

 1. Authenticate: creates a token that is passed in as part of subsequent API requests.
 The user must have `view` access to the collection and all objects within the collection plus Drupal permissions to use the Islandora REST API (https://${SERVER_NAME}/admin/people/permissions): `View Objects` & `View Datastreams`